crrobinson14/lambda-meta/README.md

 3. Output handling is standardized and set both the HTTP status code and output format for each response.

-4. AWS Xray segments are defined and processed for each handler.

 ## Usage

 Usage is fairly simple.
 Install the module (`npm i -S lambda-meta`), then create each handler file as follows: